Interview

 — Make it legal to reverse engineer these platforms.

-I need to explain to myself what reverse engineering is.
+You have to explain to me what reverse engineering is.

 — Analyze the system from the outside in, to understand how it works and how to change it.
-This way, when Apple and Google removed an application, like OG, we could reverse engineer it and make it again.
-And they couldn't do anything.
+This way, when Apple and Google eliminated an application, like OG, we could reverse engineer it and remake it.
+And for them to be unable to do anything.

-In other words, forget about trying to regulate big tech companies.
+In other words, forgetting about trying to regulate big tech companies.

 — Exactly.
 Not to regulate American tech companies, but to deregulate European tech companies so they can save us from the Americans.
-This is the opportunity we have in front of us.
+This is the opportunity we have before us.

 Cargando